Adam Cassar

-Rate limits are a powerful way to protect a web application from abuse.
-When setting up a web application the key elements to consider are:
+Rate limits are a useful control for protecting a web application from abuse.
+When setting them for a web application, the key elements to consider are:

-- What is the standard request rate for the entire application over a time period?
+• What is the normal request rate for the entire application over a time period?

-- How many concurrent connections are typically employed by your clients?
+• How many concurrent connections are typically used by your clients?

-- What errors does your API endpoint give back as feedback to requests?
+• What errors does your API endpoint return in response to requests?

-When considering the above questions, first understanding how rate limits can protect your application from abuse or miss use, the types of attacks that the technology can protect and how the rate limiting algorithm makes the decisions is important background information.
+Before setting those policies, it helps to understand how rate limits protect an application from abuse or misuse, the types of attacks they can reduce, and how the rate limiting algorithm makes decisions.

 What kinds of attacks are stopped by rate limiting?

-When protecting an application using rate limiting, the following scenarios of attacks are considered:
+When protecting an application with rate limiting, common attack scenarios include:

 What else can rate limiting protect?

-Public APIs and authenticated APIs can be subject to both abuse or miss use.
-Sensible rate limit policies can be applied on these endpoints to prevent both attack and maintain service availability.
-Rate limiting can protect:
+Public APIs and authenticated APIs can be subject to both abuse and misuse.
+Sensible rate limit policies can be applied on these endpoints to help prevent attacks and maintain service availability.
+Rate limiting can help protect these endpoints.

 How does rate limiting work with user logins?

-A well designed web application will only allow a certain amount of failed login attempts prior to locking down an account requiring a password reset.
-This it to protect against brute force attacks against an account.
-Bots commonly attempt to brute force logins to Wordpress and other popular web applications.
-Determined attackers can attempt to brute force api login endpoints.
+A well designed web application should allow only a limited number of failed login attempts before locking an account and requiring a password reset.
+This is designed to protect against brute force attacks against an account.
+Bots commonly attempt to brute force logins to WordPress and other popular web applications.
+Determined attackers can also attempt to brute force API login endpoints.

 Rate limiting on a login page can be applied to the IP address of a user attempting to log in.
-By rate limiting the IP address, we can avoid not only password brute force attacks but more simpler username iteration attacks.
+By rate limiting by IP address, you can limit both password brute force attacks and simpler username enumeration attempts.

 How could API rate limiting work?

-An API are ubiquitous around the modern web.
-From Single Page Applications (SPAs) entirely composed using REST or GraphQL APIs to legacy applications using form submits, even browsing our blog, you have consumed a myriad of APIs.
+APIs are ubiquitous across the modern web.
+Single Page Applications (SPAs) can be built almost entirely on REST or GraphQL APIs, while legacy applications often use form submits.
+Even when browsing this blog, you have consumed a range of APIs.

-As APIs are generally publicly available, limitations are generally placed so that they are not abused.
-Rate limiting for APIs protect against malicious attacks.
-An attacker could script a bot to perform many API calls to make the service unavailable for other users, causing unplanned downtime - a layer 7 DoS or DDoS attack.
+Because APIs are often publicly available, rate limits are commonly used to reduce abuse.
+Rate limiting for APIs can protect against malicious attacks.
+An attacker could script a bot to perform many API calls and make the service unavailable for other users, causing unplanned downtime - a layer 7 DoS or DDoS attack.

 APIs

-Public and private APIs could be subject to abuse or miss use.
-Public APIs are discoverable by anyone and can be scripted for data mining or attacks as they are there for everyone to see.
-Rate limiting these endpoints based on fair use policies is common place.
-Keeping track of this within an endpoint can be expensive, so handling it via Peakhour can offload this burden from developers.
+Public and private APIs can be subject to abuse or misuse.
+Public APIs are discoverable by anyone and can be scripted for data mining or attacks.
+Rate limiting these endpoints based on fair use policies is commonplace.
+Keeping track of this within an endpoint can be expensive, so handling it through Peakhour can offload that work from developers.

 Overzealous 'good bots'

-Peakhour has seen up to 65% of requests to web sites can be from automated bots.
-These are typically indiscriminate in their quest to mine information, after all, they don't get paged when your site goes down.
-Rate limiting good bots separately from your main users can ensure these crawlers don't stop your site from generating revenue.
+Peakhour has seen websites where up to 65% of requests come from automated bots.
+These bots are typically indiscriminate when mining information, and they do not carry the operational cost when your site slows down or fails.
+Rate limiting good bots separately from your main users helps ensure these crawlers do not stop your site from generating revenue.

 How is rate limiting implemented?

-Rate limiting is typically implemented using various methods:
+Rate limiting is typically implemented using several common methods:

 Fixed window